jonescompneurolab/hnn/installer/brown_ccv/x11-forwarding.md

 3. Log in using your CCV account password

 4. Start an interactive job with the `interact` command.
 Choose the number of cores for your allocations.
 If you have an exploratory account, you are limited to 16 cores.
-Anything larger will remain in the queue forever.
+You can also use a condo account to use larger allocations.

    ```bash
    interact -n 16